IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model.md

 ### LectureQuiz

 It is the most basic Quiz and is also known as "Lehrstandskontrolle".
-A LectureQuiz tests the knowledge of students about Course chapters.
-It can block access to further chapters.
+A LectureQuiz tests the knowledge of students about Course content.
+It can hold Questions with any AnswerType.

 ### RexDuell